 Date Written: May 10, 2018

-We examine the determinants and consequences of liquidity transformation by funds of hedge funds (FoFs) by proposing a new measure, illiquidity gap, which captures the mismatch between the liquidity of their portfolio and the liquidity that they offer to their investors.
+We examine liquidity transformation by funds of hedge funds (FoFs) by developing a new measure, illiquidity gap, which captures the mismatch between the liquidity of their portfolios and the liquidity available to their investors.
 We find that higher liquidity transformation is driven by FoFs’ incentives to attract more capital and earn higher compensation.
-Greater liquidity transformation is associated with higher exposure to investor runs, and worse performance during crisis but better performance otherwise.
-Finally, FoFs mitigate the risks associated with liquidity transformation by maintaining higher cash buffers, and more so after poor performance.
+Greater liquidity transformation is associated with higher exposure to investor runs and worse performance during crisis periods.
+Finally, FoFs mitigate the risks associated with liquidity transformation by maintaining higher cash buffers.

 Keywords: funds of hedge funds, liquidity transformation, asset liability management, investor fragility, cash holdings